greenelab/deep-review/sections/06_discussion.md

 now exist a number of algorithms [@tag:Dean2012_nips_downpour @tag:Dogwild
 @Sa2015_buckwild], tools [@tag:Moritz2015_sparknet @tag:Meng2016_mllib
 @tag:Tensorflow], and high-level libraries [@tag:Keras, @tag:Elephas] for deep
-learning in a distributed environment, and it possible to train very complex networks with limited infrastructure [@tag:Coates2013_cots_hpc].
+learning in a distributed environment, and it is possible to train very complex networks with limited infrastructure [@tag:Coates2013_cots_hpc].
 Besides handling very large networks, distributed or parallelized approaches offer other advantages, such as improved ensembling [@tag:Sun2016_ensemble] or